-An allowance for credit losses (ACL) is established for all financial assets, except for financial assets classified or designated as FVTPL and equity securities designated as FVOCI, which are not subject to impairment assessment.
-Assets subject to impairment assessment include loans, overdrafts, debt securities and accrued interest receivable.
+An allowance for credit losses (ACL) is established for all financial assets, except for financial assets classified or designated as FVTPL and equity securities, which are not subject to impairment assessment.
+Assets subject to impairment assessment include loans, overdrafts, debt securities, interest receivable and other financial assets.
 These are carried at amortised cost and presented net of ACL on the Consolidated Statement of Financial Position.
 ACL on loans is presented in Allowance for credit losses - loans and advances.
-ACL on debt securities measured at FVOCI is presented in Fair value reserve in equity.
+ACL on debt securities measured at FVOCI is presented in profit or loss with the corresponding entry to other comprehensive income.
+ACL on other financial assets is calculated using the 'general approach' and presented in 'Allowance for impairment on account receivable'.

 Off-balance sheet items subject to impairment assessment include financial guarantees and undrawn loan commitments.
-For all other offbalance sheet products subject to impairment assessment, ACL is separately calculated and included in Other Liabilities - Provisions.
+For all other off-balance sheet products subject to impairment assessment, ACL is separately calculated and included in Other Liabilities - Provisions.